jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Delivery charge

-The delivery charge feature add a delivery cost if the order is for delivery and add nothing if it is for collection.
+The delivery charge feature adds a delivery cost if the order is for delivery and adds nothing if it is for collection.

 <details>
 <summary>Delivery charge image</summary>